 Major and Minor Listening Activity

-Moreover Major and Minor Cards is good to start seeding the differentiation between major and minor.
-For instance, a major sounded music reminds about a happy sunny day.
+Moreover Major and Minor Cards are good to start seeding the differentiation between major and minor.
+For instance, major sounded music reminds me of a happy sunny day.
 And rainy day represents a sad and melancholic piece.
 Later on, use the cards for listening to major and minor chords.
-Preschoolers love this type of listening activities.
+Preschoolers love this type of listening activity.

 More Piano Teaching Resources

 If you are looking for a piano method that is designed to raise a well-rounded pianist and help to include aural, rhythm, and technique elements into each lesson, look at Piano Heroes method books.
 Establish the proper piano posture, and eye-hand coordination, and develop aural and reading skills in preparation for playing classics from a very young age.
 For the most important part, colourful pages, animal heroes, and appropriate music score sizes catch students’ attention and invite them to everyday practice.